trychlos/pwix-accounts-ui/README.md

     Defaults to `users`, the standard default Meteor accounts collection.

+    Please note that, as of v 2.0.0, most of the features of this package are only available for the Meteor standard 'users' accounts collection.

 ### Messages sendable to acUserLogin

 Besides of initial configuration options, the behavior of the `acUserLogin` template may be controlled